TerjeKir/weiss/README.md

 * #### SyzygyPath
   Path to syzygy tablebase files.

-Note: weiss will print a string indicating it supports Ponder, this is done to make cutechess GUI show pondermove accuracy. weiss does not actually support this option.
+Note: Weiss will print a string indicating it supports Ponder, this is done to make cutechess GUI show pondermove accuracy.
+Weiss does not actually support this option.